Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Want to get a credit card when you're retired?
 Compare your options and learn how to apply here.

-For most banks, retirees are only eligible for secured credit cards, meaning that you will need to have a minimum amount of fixed deposit with them in order to qualify.
+For most banks, retirees are eligible for secured credit cards only, meaning that you will need to have a minimum amount of fixed deposit with them in order to qualify.
 Bear in mind that the credit limit will mirror the amount of fixed deposit you place with the bank (i.e. if you pledge S$50,000, you will have a S$50,000 credit limit).
 Also, you will no longer be able to withdraw your fixed deposit as long as you own the secured credit card.

 Mistakes to avoid when applying for a credit card

 Not doing research on credit cards for retirees

 When you apply for a credit card as a retiree, you’ll need to meet specific eligibility requirements and submit a range of documents to support your application.
 Comparing credit cards and researching your options before you apply will help you make sure you meet these requirements and can increase your chances of approval.